scalikejdbc/scalikejdbc/readme.md

 Instead of embedding `?`(place holder), you can specify executable SQL as template.
 Using this API, it's possible to validate SQL before building into application.

 Usage is simple.
-Use Scala Symbol literal in comment with dummy value in SQL template, and pass named values by using not `bind(Any*)` but `bindByName((Symbol, Any)*)`.
+Just specify Scala Symbol literal values inside of comments with dummy value in SQL template, and pass named values by using not `bind(Any*)` but `bindByName((Symbol, Any)*)`.
 When some of the passed names by `#bindByName` are not used, or `#bind` is used although the template seems to be executable SQL template, runtime exception will be thrown.

 ```scala
 SQL("insert into members values (/*'id*/123, /*'name*/'Alice')")